- Rating: PG-13

 “I’m eager to send Miss Christophe into the field, so both you and she will go in as our spokespeople,” Sloane replied.
 Sydney and Amelia shared a smile.

 “Marshall?”
 Marshall nodded, standing up.

 “So I was watching Get Smart the other night.
 Not new episodes, of course, but the reruns on TV Land.
 It’s amazing what’s on at two in the morning,” Flinkman explained.
 “Okay, anyway, on this particular episode, Agent 99 had a meeting with a Communist defector, a rendezvous much like yours.
-To safeguard the information, Agent 99 used a hair barrette to snap pictures of the information to take back to HQ.
+Agent 99 used a hair barrette to snap pictures of the information to take back to HQ to safeguard the information.
 The defector’s higher-ups were never any for the wiser.
 Now, as you can see, it will easily blend with whatever crazy outfit you can come up with.”
 Marshall demonstrated the clicking motion of the small camera, which flashed a bright light into his eyes.
 “Oh, whoa.
 I forgot to turn the flash off.
 Look,” he said again.
 “See?
 Whoops,” he said, nearly dropping the delicate device.

 That night, Sydney, Francie, and Will were eating dinner in Sydney and Francie’s apartment.
 Francie had tuned the TV to a movie.
 “Oh look, Syd, look!”
 Francie said, frantically hitting her best friend’s arm.
-The sound of a loud blast erupted on screen.
+Then, the sound of a loud blast erupted on the screen.